clj-grenada/grenada-spec/GrenadaParts.md

  - Not sure if this is needed.

-## Extractor (Source)
+## Extractor (Source, Importer)

  - Given an entry point to Clojure sources or whatever, extracts metadata from there and returns them in the blessed format.
  - May take a set (vector?) of callback functions that are called for every some piece of low level information.
  - More generally, this is just a source.
-It gets data from somewhere (possibly directly as Clojure data structure) and returns it in some usable way.
+It gets data from somewhere (possibly directly as Clojure data structure) and returns it in a usable way.

 ## Transformer

+ - There can be two kinds of transformers:
- - A function that maps from metadata map to metadata map.
+    1. Functions that map from metadata map to metadata map.
- - If it returns nil, this means that the input metadata map should be deleted from a metadata collection.
+    2. Functions that map from a metadata collection to a metadata collection.
+ - The first kind should be sufficient in most cases.
+ - The second kind can be used for reordering the whole collection or throwing out metadata maps that are not needed.

+## Merger

+ - A function that takes a pair of metadata maps for the same entity and returns one.

+Implementation ideas:

+ - The default merge-2 merges metadata maps using `merge-with` and a function that throws an exception upon collisions of any other than the `:extensions` entries.
+The extensions entries again are merged using `merge-with` and a function that tries to resolve collisions using any provided plugins and throws an exception if it can't do so.
+ - The default merge converts two sequential collections of metadata to a mapping collection, applies `merge-with` with the merge-2 and converts back to a sequential collection.

 Notes:

- - Not sure if transformers should operate on single metadata maps or on collections of metadata maps.
-The former case is easier to implement (and would eliminate the need for nil as a special value), the latter is more flexible.

-## Merger

- - A function that takes a pair of metadata maps and returns one.
+ - I considered merging all maps on corresponding levels with the same keys, but I think that doesn't make sense.
+If, for example, there a two metadata maps with different `:cmeta` maps that could be merged without collisions, the result wouldn't have any sensible semantics.
+But, as always, you can implement your own if you disagree with me.
+I will make it as easy as I can.
+ - I think that in general the sequential format is much more idiomatic to work with than the mapping format.
+That's why we're converting back and forth instead of using the mapping format all the time.

 ## Converter